python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_2a_print_and_inputs.md

 ## 2f
 ## Try this.
-print('In Python, the single quote can be used instead of the double quote.')
+print('In Python, the single quote can be used instead of the double quote.') print("You can put 'single quotes' inside of double quotes, or vice versa, without needing an escape sequence.") print('However, if you want single quotes inside of single quotes, you\'ll need to escape them.')
 ```

 ### Using Variables

 At this point, you've displayed some text on the screen.
 We may also want to store data, and give it a specific name.
-To do that, you use a **variable**.
+In programming, this storage is done using a **variable**.

 If you'd like to read more about variables, go to section 7.1 on this page: https://learn.arcade.academy/en/latest/chapters/07_expressions/expressions.html